Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/big-bang/big-bang.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The **Big Bang** model is a [Software Development Life Cycle](https://www.codecademy.com/resources/docs/general/software-development-life-cycle) (SDLC) model without any specific processes.
+The **Big Bang** model is a [Software Development Life Cycle](https://www.codecademy.com/resources/docs/general/software-development-life-cycle) (SDLC) model without specific processes.

 The Big Bang model requires no or minimal planning.
 Instead, the development starts with acquiring the inputs, such as: